Ahmed-z22/recipe-parser-group10/README.txt

 3 - Parses structured ingredients, tools, methods, and atomic steps using the aforementioned classes.
 4 - Maintains current_step state for navigation.
 5 - Parses questions and answer them

+It offers 2 modes of chatbot:
+1. First one is the classical NLP mode.
+2. The second one is the hybrid mode, basically, ingredients, tools, and methods parsing will be done using LLM.
+Also, parameter, clarification, and procedure questions will be routed directly to the LLM.
+However, Navigation, retrieval, and quantity questions will be handled by classical part as long they have been asked in the supported way.
+Last thing, is that any unclassified question type, or even unsupported questions will be routed to an LLM to be answered.
 ---------------------------------------------------------------------------------------------------------------------------------------------------

 LLM_based_qa.py